-With pandemic restrictions forcing the event to be held online the past two years, the Beaches-East York welcomed back the Terry Fox run as an in-person event Sept.
+With pandemic restrictions forcing the event to be held online the past two years, Beaches-East York welcomed back the Terry Fox run as an in-person event Sept.
 18.

 Some runners, like Matthew Woolley, a personal trainer who has been attending events for Fox since his childhood, dedicated their runs to loved ones lost to cancer.